slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

+The things you hate most about yourself are the things you hide from the rest of the world.
 You are not you think you are: *you are what you hide*.

-The things you hate most about yourself are the things you hide from the rest of the world.

 > *'Nobody feels love when they feel shame.' -- John Townsend*

-### How ow to deal with it?
+### What is shame?

 When you try to hide something about yourself, you automatically create shame.
 You’re saying this thing that’s true about myself is wrong.
 So you gotta share that shit in order to heal it.
 Speaking openly about an imperfection is a sign of strength, not a weakness.